loredanacirstea/articles/articles/Ethereum Essence: Complex Consensus Operations.md

 From a moral perspective, anything that needs consensus should be implemented as a continuous voting process.
 People should be able to withdraw their support for an idea at any moment.
 A system can only be democratic and moral if:
 - anyone can propose a change and start a voting process for it
-- any previously approved change can be reverted by voting (context has changed, influx of new voters, old voters disappear etc.)
+- any previously approved change can be reverted by voting (context has changed, an influx of new voters, old voters disappear, etc.)

 Implementing continuous voting on protocols:
 - people can submit a protocol change that contains all source code and information needed to test and audit it